Teach in Israel for a year, and be amazed at what you learn along the way

 - We’ll connect with you via email to set up a phone call so that you can get to know us and we can get to know you.

-- You’ll need to visit your doctor (and mental health professional, if applicable) and obtain a background check.
+- You’ll need to submit a medical clearance form and obtain a background check.

 - Once you have completed Step #3, your information will be sent to the Israel Ministry of Education for official acceptance.